 Dr. Preti began his career in academics, teaching first as an elementary and secondary level educator, then as an adjunct assistant professor and lecturer at Hunter College, an assistant professor at Queensborough Community College, and then adjunct assistant professor at York College.
 He also has served as clinical assistant professor of medicine for New York Medical College in Valhalla, N.Y.

 Also active in the public health arena, Dr. Preti has served on the Stem Cell Banking Committee and Cord Blood Subcommittee of the New York State Department of Health and on the New Jersey State Department of Health’s Blood Bank Advisory Committee, chairing the Hematopoietic Progenitor Cell Processing Subcommittee.
 In addition, he has served in a leadership capacity for many professional organizations, including treasurer and founding member of the International Society of Hematotherapy and Graft Engineering, now called ISCT (International Society for Cellular Therapy).
 He has published and presented extensively on a variety of topics relating to cellular therapies.
-He recently completed a five year term as a director for AABB, and is currently an Executive Committee member for the Alliance for Regenerative Medicine (ARM), where, among other activities, he co-chairs the Standards and Technology Committee.
+He recently completed a five year term as a director for AABB, and is currently Vice Chairman for the Alliance for Regenerative Medicine (ARM), where, among other activities, he co-chairs the Standards and Technology Committee.